 Select one of the buttons representing the mode of travel and Furkot will recalculate your trip adding automatic overnight stops to your route where necessary.
 Walking and biking modes work best with shorter trips.

 You can combine various modes of travel in one trip: for example you can drive most of the trip and plan hikes or bike rides in the middle of it.
 You can change the travel mode for a trip leg in the Plan drawer.
-In addition to driving , riding , biking and walking you can select other mode of travel for the trip leg to cover anything you like: ferry, train, plane, flying saucer; you are in charge of route shape and timing.
+In addition to driving , riding , biking and walking you can select other mode of travel for the trip leg to cover anything you like: bus, tram, train, flying saucer; you are in charge of route shape and timing.

 One-way or round trip

 You can convert any trip to a round trip by changing the trip trajectory from one-way to loop back to the starting point.
 It's not like we want you to drive in circles: think about it in terms of getting back home on time.